As a Charity Do We Need to Register With The Charity Commission?

 8.4 Charitable Incorporated Organisation

-The fourth legal structure is already operating in Scotland with the hope of introducing in England and Wales in May 2012.
-This is the charitable incorporated organisation or CIO for short, which has the limited liability advantage of the company mentioned above but will be registered only with the CC and, unlike a company will not be registered with the Registrar of Companies so it will not be subject to company legislation.
+The fourth legal structure is the charitable incorporated organisation or CIO for short, which has the limited liability advantage of the company mentioned above but will be registered only with the CC and, unlike a company will not be registered with the Registrar of Companies so it is not be subject to company legislation.

 8.5 What if your charity already has a legal structure?